fluxcd/website/content/en/docs/use-cases/gh-actions-manifest-generation.md

 ---
 title: GitHub Actions Manifest Generation
 linkTitle: GitHub Actions Manifest Generation
+description: "How to use GitHub Actions for Kubernetes manifest generation."
 ---

 This example implements "build-time" manifest generation on GitHub Actions.